farfarawaylabs/react-native-beautiful-screens/README.md

 - style: Additional styles or styles to override default style

+- onDone: Event handler to call when the done button is pressed

+- doneButtonTitle: The title of the done button.
+Defaults to 'Done'

+- doneButton: Your own custom element to be used as the done button

 ### IntroScreen.Slide Props:

 - shouldUseSafeAreaView: Determine if the slide should be displayed inside a SafeAreaView.
 If true, remember to set the slide background color as well.
 Defaults to false.